Single-use plastics

 Click on each image below to browse the image gallery.

-Plastic fantastic! - Secondary school category
+Secondary school category - Plastic fantastic!

-It’s fantastic in so many ways – strong, convenient, lightweight, durable and cheap to produce.
-It’s not fantastic for the same reasons when it reaches the environment, plus it lasts forever.
+It's fantastic in so many ways - strong, convenient, lightweight, durable and cheap to produce.
+It's not fantastic for the same reasons when it reached the environment, plus it lasts forever.
 Globally the use of plastic has increased, so has plastic litter and pollution.
-Each and every one of us has a part to play – we can reduce our plastic use and consumption, reuse and recycle responsibly to have a positive impact.
-It’s time to get creative and share the message on the impacts that single-use plastics have on the environment.
+Each and every one of us has a part to play - we can reduce our plastic use and consumption, reuse and recycle responsibly to have a positive impact.
+It's time to get creative and share the message on the impacts that single-use plastics have on the environment.

 • Ella, Braemar College